Skip to main content

 The spraying has been delayed multiple times since initially scheduled.
 You will notice on the letter it gives a date in April for the application date.
 You can read a timeline for the causes of the delays here.

-why are only these two areas being sprayed and not all of Madison?
+why were these two areas sprayed and not more places in Madison?

 There are two main reasons.
 1) The concentration of spongy moths seen here and 2) the equipment.